-Some landline systems enable three-way calling.
-VOIP services offer a lot more.
+Some landline systems allow three-way calling.
+VoIP services offer a lot more.
 These include video conferencing for unlimited participants and integration with collaboration and productivity tools, including CRMs and email.

 You’d always want top-notch customer service support for your business.
 Go for service providers with a clear track record of excellent customer support.

-With a VOIP service, you can integrate telephony with your business technology platforms such as email, video conferencing, virtual faxing, productivity, employee training, ERP, and CRM software.
+With a virtual phone system, you can integrate telephony with your business technology platforms such as email, video conferencing, virtual faxing, productivity, employee training, ERP, and CRM software.